publicvirtualvoid/ha-genesisenergy/README.md

 Once installed, simply set-up from the `Devices and services` area.
 The first field is the username and the next field is the password for your Genesis Energy account.

-Add "energy_consumption_daily" into Energy Dashboard for energy reporting.
+Add "your_email_username_energy_consumption_daily" into Energy Dashboard for energy reporting.
-Then choose "Use an entity tracking the total costs" and select "genesisenergy energy_cost_daily" to add the cost statistic.
+Then choose "Use an entity tracking the total costs" and select "genesisenergy:your_email_username_energy_cost_daily" to add the cost statistic.

 ### Manually